UK Car Glass

 Mobile fitting or workshop visit

 Most Seat windscreen replacements can be fitted at your home or workplace as a mobile appointment.
 However, if your model is equipped with a front-facing camera for lane-keeping or adaptive cruise, calibration is required after the glass is fitted.
 Many specialists in our network can complete this work mobile, but some require a workshop setting with calibration target boards in a controlled environment.
+Your fitter will confirm whether the job can be done at your preferred location or if a workshop visit suits your booking better — both options are available across the network.

 What Seat owners say